nntran/rpi-k8s-cluster/README.md

 - 2 USB-A cables (LBA and Wifi router)
 - 8 RJ45 cables Cat.
 6

+## Let's get started

-## Install Ubuntu Server OS for all nodes
+### 1. Install Ubuntu Server OS for all nodes

-### 1. Install the Ubuntu 20.04.4 LTS 64 using the [Raspberry Imager](https://www.raspberrypi.com/software/) tool
+I use the [Raspberry Imager](https://www.raspberrypi.com/software/) tool to install the Ubuntu 20.04.4 LTS 64 on each micro sd card.

 ![](docs/rpi-imager-2.png)